xswang-ai/xswang-ai.github.io/_pages/about.md

 Honors and Awards
 ======

-3-Minute-Thesis People's Choice Award (3 out of 15)} Faculty of Engineering, UNSW.
+- 3-Minute-Thesis People's Choice Award (3 out of 15)} Faculty of Engineering, UNSW.

-3-Minute-Thesis Second Prize (2 out of 7)} School of Computer Science and Engineering, UNSW.
+- 3-Minute-Thesis Second Prize (2 out of 7)} School of Computer Science and Engineering, UNSW.

-3MT is a competition for PhDs to consolidate their ideas and crystallise research discoveries in 3 minutes.\\
+  (3MT is a competition for PhDs to consolidate their ideas and crystallise research discoveries in 3 minutes.)

-Google Research India Graduate Symposium Attendee.
+- Google Research India Graduate Symposium Attendee.

-TFS-CSC PhD scholarship.} Four-years funding with tuition fee waiver, UNSW and CSC.
+-TFS-CSC PhD scholarship.} Four-years funding with tuition fee waiver, UNSW and CSC.

 Outstanding Master Thesis.} Tongji Unviersity award for academic excellence during the master.